Commemorating the life and work of Leonard Cockayne by the encouragement of botanical research in New Zealand.

 The Cockayne Memorial Fund was established by public subscription to commemorate the life and work of Leonard Cockayne by the encouragement of botanical research in New Zealand.
 Under the rules amended by Council in 1957, the interest from the fund shall be used for grants in aid of addresses to be delivered or publications related to botanical research by New Zealand workers.
 Council in 1964 resolved to institute a triennial Cockayne Memorial Lecture, to be supported by the trust fund.

 There is no formal nomination form.
-Please send names and short biographical details (about one A4 page) to Gill Sutherland, Director- Academy Operations (email@example.com), by 15 September 2017 at the latest.
+Names and short biographical details (about one A4 page) should be sent to Gill Sutherland, Director- Academy Operations at firstname.lastname@example.org.

 All suggestions will be considered by the Academy Executive Committee who will make the final decision.

 The Cockayne Lecturer will be touring around New Zealand during 2018 to deliver the Cockayne Lecture.